OpenSecuritySummit/oss2018/content/faq/I'm-an-organiser.md

 Next, add those outcomes to the appropriate Working Session in https://github.com/OpenSecuritySummit/oss2018/tree/master/content/tracks

 Please don’t wait for the Summit to start thinking/sharing/working on either your Working Session or its outcomes.
+God preparation and planning will help to ensure productivity and dynamism.

-##### What resources will be available to me?
+##### What resources and support will be available to me?
+* Meeting room
+* AV equipment
+* Stationery
+* Summit team/content support as available
+* Please create a Pull Request or email info@opensecsummit.org with any questions or requests.

 ##### How do I invite participants (both on-site and remote)?
+On-site: Edit your session page and add an 'invite' field under participants.
+Then add the names of the people you wish to invite.
+Your invitation will show on their schedule.
+You should also message them on Slack.

+Remote: You can share the Google Meet URL with people who are interested in joining remotely.
+Meet URLS will be available from 10:00 p.m., Sunday, 3 June 2018.

 ##### What should the session outcomes look like?
 Here are some examples of what these outcomes/deliverables could look like: